GluuFederation/docs-gg-prod/docs/source/index.md

 Primary use cases and functionalities supported by Gluu Gateway include:

-- OpenID Connect authorization code flow security with UMA scopes and UMA Claim gathering flow.
+- Control access to Web application by OpenID Connect with UMA scopes and UMA Claim gathering security.
 - Control access to APIs by requiring OAuth or UMA scopes
 - Collect and report OAuth and UMA usage metrics
 - Introspect bearer access tokens